 The adults of these bizarre insects are obviously free-living predators (equipped with raptorial front legs), while the larvae of some species exhibit a very unusual existence.
 These feed on the eggs of spiders.
 Because spider eggs are not that easy to find and, when found, can be a dangerous commodity (some spiders guard their egg sacs and are capable of eating adult mantispids).
 These insects have developed a rather ingenious means of reaching their prey.
 The adults deposit their eggs on the ends of short stalks that are attached to leaves (much like those of the green lacewings).
 Once hatched, some of the very active tiny larvae seek out a spider and hop on.
 They ride on the spider until she lays her eggs (if they are lucky enough to find a female).
 If not, they presumably wait for the male to find a mate and subsequently transfer to the female during mating.
 This would be the case particularly in spiders where the female eats the male after mating.
 While riding on the spider the larvae may feed by crawling into the spider’s book-lungs and snack on her blood.
 When the spider molts in preparation for egg laying, the larvae will leave the book-lungs and sit on top of the spider’s petiole (the thin stalk (waist) that attaches the cephalothorax to the abdomen) until the eggs are deposited.
 Once deposited, the tiny larvae quickly crawls into the egg mass before the spider coats it with a protective silk covering.
 The larvae feed and complete their life cycle (except the adults) within the egg mass.

 Owlfly Adults, Eggs, and Larvae of Owlflies.
 Left Image Courtesy Brand Haynold.
+CC BY-SA 3.0.
 Right Courtesy Peter Chen Brisbane Insects.

 Owlflies are readily distinguished from dragonflies by the antennal and wing shape.
 The former has an elongated thread shaped antenna terminating in a ball shaped club while the latter is bristle lik and not readily visible.
 Adults and larvae are predatory with the latter either chasing down their prey or are ambush predators and lie on the ground or in vegetation covered with debris, waiting for next meal.
 When disturbed, some species produce a strong, musk-like chemicals to deter enemies.
 Many species are most active at sunset and dawn and during the day rest on stems and twigs with the body, legs, and antennae pressed to the stem.
 The abdomen in a few species is held up, projecting into the air, to look like a broken twig.